pebauer68/crystal/README.md

 # crystal
 Small programs written in Crystal language

-This program allows multiple users to connect to a single server prcoess like an interactive bash session or any other program which runs on the command line and do not expect a real tty (e.g. top).
+The bash_chat.cr program allows multiple users to connect to a single server prcoess like an interactive bash session or any other program which runs on the command line and do not expect a real tty (e.g. top).

 All input from connected clients is sent to the server process and to all other connected clients.
 So you can chat on the bash or even better on the ICR prompt with other users.
+Coloured output from ICR seems to work.

 $ icr
 127.0.0.1:56334 Client sent: